dat3Cph/material/docs/frontend/javascript_react/execises/rpn.md

 ![HP Calculator](./images/hp_calc.jpg)

+Notice that there is not an equal sign on the calculator.
+You just type in the numbers, press Enter, and the operators, and the result is shown immediately.
+This is because the calculator uses RPN.

 - This article describes both [`infix` and `postfix` notations](https://www.geeksforgeeks.org/infix-postfix-prefix-notation/).

 ## **Objective**

 - Understand how Reverse Polish Notation (RPN) works and why it’s useful.
 - Implement a JavaScript algorithm that evaluates expressions in RPN format.
+- Extend you calculator web page to use RPN instead of infix notation.

 ---